satylogin/general-adt-and-algorithms/README.md

   Users can use any version and then modify it according to their need.

 The repository also has some general algorithms and some of their implementation.
 It gives a raw idea that a given algorithm can be modified for user benefit.
 These codes encourage the user to midify them and try new approaches.

+Note - Binary search algorithms require the array to be sorted.